garethltm/obsibrain/sc900/Multi-tenant.md

 - an organization that has more than one instance of [[Microsoft Entra ID]].
 - reasons why an organization might have multiple [[Tenant]] include
 	- organizations with multiple subsidiaries or business units that operate independently
-	- organizations that merge or acquire companies,
+	- organizations that merge or acquire companies
+	- multiple geographical boundaries with various residency regulations